 It is good practice to always retrieve data from the data logger before sending a program; otherwise, data may be lost.
 See Collecting data (p.
-35) for detailed instruction.
+66) for detailed instruction.

 When a program compiles, all variables are initialized.
 A program is recompiled after a power failure or a manual stop.
-For instances that require variables to be preserved through a program recompile, consider PreserveVariables().
+For instances that require variables to be preserved through a program recompile, consider PreserveVariables() and PreserveOneVariable() instructions and User Settings.
+Entries in User Settings are not erased when a program is recompiled.